llamasoft/REQ-Progress-Helper/README.md

 #### Usage

-Click any of the buttons at the top of the page and copy the text: https://i.imgur.com/iXhSFmE.png, https://i.imgur.com/CVioH1O.png
+Click any of the buttons at the top of the page and copy the text: [buttons](https://i.imgur.com/iXhSFmE.png) and [copy window](https://i.imgur.com/CVioH1O.png)

-Paste the result first cell of the "Have" column: https://i.imgur.com/EfoyhdT.png
+Paste the result first cell of the "Have" column: [pasting into worksheet](https://i.imgur.com/EfoyhdT.png)

 Repeat for each category on each of the requisition pages (Customization, Loadout, and Power/Vehicle).